-The net proceeds from our follow-on public offering in April 2015 and our existing cash and cash equivalents and available for sale securities will be sufficient to fund our projected operating requirements into the fourth quarter of 2016.
+Our existing cash and cash equivalents and available for sale securities are sufficient to fund our projected operating requirements into the fourth quarter of 2016.
 However, we may require additional capital for the further development of our existing product candidates and may also need to raise additional funds sooner to pursue other development activities related to additional product candidates.
 If and until we can generate a sufficient amount of revenue from our products, we expect to finance future cash needs through public or private equity or debt offerings.
-Additional capital may not be available on reasonable terms, if at all.
+There can be no assurance that additional funds will be available to us on acceptable terms or at all.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our product candidates.
 If we raise additional funds through the issuance of additional debt or equity securities, it could result in dilution to our existing stockholders or increased fixed payment obligations, and any such securities may have rights senior to those of our common stock.
 If we incur indebtedness, we could become subject to covenants that would restrict our operations and potentially impair our competitiveness, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 Any of these events could significantly harm our business, financial condition and prospects.

 Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 We have based this estimate on assumptions that may be substantially different than actual results, and we could utilize our available capital resources sooner than we currently expect.
-Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to those described under Item 1A Risk Factors of this Quarterly Report on Form 10-Q.
+Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to those described under Part II, Item 1A Risk Factors of this Quarterly Report on Form 10-Q.